ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 {% endversion %}

 ### How to make custom quarries in style packs?
 The {% building_link quarry %} is split into a "top part" and a "bottom part".
-Both parts only have one level each.
+Both parts only have one level each (but unlike decorations, are expected to still include the level number in the filename).

 The top part is constructed by the Builder and is the part outside of the quarry pit -- decorative walls, fences, cranes, racks, etc. This contains the actual quarry hut block itself, which should pretty much always be on the second y level up from the bottom (i.e. the bottom layer is the ground level, then the hut is on the next layer up), although with some caveats this is not absolutely required.

 The bottom part is constructed by the Quarrier and is the actual quarry pit itself, consisting mostly of placeholders, air blocks, and decorative elements.
 While you can also set the anchor manually, it's recommended to use a [Tag Anchor](../../source/items/tagtool).
 The anchor should normally be at the very top layer, although with some caveats it can be elsewhere.
+It's also recommended to tag this as `invisible` to avoid cluttering the build menu -- it usually doesn't make sense to let it be built as a decoration.

 {% version "1.18.2" before=true %}
 The top parts must be named `simplequarry1` and `mediumquarry1`, and the corresponding bottom parts are `simplequarryshaft1` and `mediumquarryshaft1`.
 {% endversion %}

 {% version "1.19" after=true %}
-The top part can be in any folder and name that you like (and you can have more than one alternate), but the canonical names are `infrastructure/mineshafts/simplequarry1` and `infrastructure/mineshafts/mediumquarry1`.
-(For reasons, it's currently best to avoid using different names.)
+The top part can be in any folder and name that you like (and you can have more than one alternate), but the canonical names are `infrastructure/mineshafts/simplequarry1` and `infrastructure/mineshafts/mediumquarry1`, and this is where players will typically expect to find them.

-The bottom part can only be `infrastructure/mineshafts/simplequarryshaft1` and `infrastructure/mineshafts/mediumquarryshaft1`, regardless of what or where the top part was.
-As such, you can only make one of each per style pack.
+The bottom part must be in the same folder and with the same name, except adding `shaft` before the level -- e.g. `infrastructure/mineshafts/simplequarryshaft1`.
+Each different quarry top can have its own quarry shaft.
+There's also a way to have multiple tops use the same shaft, or to put the shaft in another folder or with a different name, but it's usually best to keep them together without specific reason.
 {% endversion %}

 Importantly: when built, the two schematics are aligned such that the anchor of the bottom part is exactly two blocks below the anchor of the top part.
 You should carefully align them when designing.
+It may be helpful to build them directly on top of each other when designing and simply scan them as two separate parts.

 It is permitted for the quarry to be a slightly different size from the default versions, but it's strongly encouraged (for game balance reasons) to make each one approximately the same size as the originals, and in particular to have the same amount of air blocks in the bottom part, since this affects the final yield of cobble or other stone.